 Dental wax, or orthodontic wax, can come in super handy with tender cheeks or gums.
 Wax can be placed over any brackets or wires that tend to irritate your cheeks.
+Can I sleep with braces wax?
+Yes!
 Before you go to bed, simply pull off a few pieces of orthodontic wax, place them over any brackets or wire ends that need attention – or place some wax on all of your brackets – to give your cheeks some relief.

 While you sleep, the wax will provide a comfortable barrier between your braces and your mouth, so you can sleep soundly and wake up rested.

 You don’t have to worry about swallowing any wax while you sleep too.
 Most brands use non-toxic, natural substances, like carnauba wax, beeswax or paraffin wax.
 Make sure that the brand you choose uses non-toxic ingredients, so if you dream of a juicy burger and mistake the wax for your next bite, you won’t get sick… you’ll just be a little disappointed.

 Tip #4: Use Tylenol if you have to!